-Туре Description Example interventions Work experience Provide people with work experience either with a private sector employer or through placements with not-for-profit organisations to help in social or environmental projects.
-Mainstream Employment Programme, Activity in the Community, Flexi-wage Project in the Community Job search assistance (e.g. searching for job leads CV and Work Search Support Job placement services A temporary subsidy to compensate employers who take on disadvantaged jobseekers (i.e. they would not have been Flexi-wage (Basic/Plu hired by the employer in the absence of the subsidy).
-Flexi-wage (Basic/Plus) On the job training Assistance to employees to help them gain skills whilst in work.
-Mana in Mahi Programmes that involve matching Training for jobseekers to vacancies by providing short- predetermined term training to meet the specific needs of an Skills for Indus employment employer (e.g. industry specific certificates or licences).
-Skills for Industry Self- employment assistance can involve a combination of training, mentoring, capital grants, and a temporary subsidy to cover living capta until business cash flow in capital grants and a temporary subsidy to Relocation payments Provision of payments to help people move to take up employment outside of their local area.
-5K to Work Transition to work financial support Financial assistance to help cover initial costs of moving into employment (e.g. work clothes and equipment) or to cover the period until the person is paid by the employer.
-Transition to Work Payment In-work support (Financial) Financial assistance to help people with disruptions to employment or pay to ensure they can continue in employment and avoid returning to main benefit.
+Туре Description Example interventions Job placement services In-house or contracted-out services to place people into paid employment.
+For contracted-out services, payments are often based on a fee-for-outcome contracting model.
+Employment Placement or Assistance Initiative, Vacancy Placement Hiring wage subsidies A temporary subsidy to compensate employers who take on disadvantaged jobseekers (ie they would not have been hired by the employer in the absence of the subsidy).
+Flexi-wage On the job training Assistance to employees to help them gain skills whilst in work.
+Mana in Mahi Training for predetermined employment Programmes that involve matching jobseekers to vacancies by providing short-term training to meet the specific needs of an employer (eg industry specific certificates or licences).
+Skills for Industry Self-employment assistance Assistance to help people set up their own business.
+Self-employment assistance can involve a combination of training, mentoring, capital grants, and a temporary subsidy to cover living costs until business cash flow is sufficient to support the participant.
+Be Your Own Boss, Business Training and Advice Grant, Flexi-wage Self Employment (subsidy) Relocation payments Provision of payments to help people move to take up employment outside of their local area.
+5K to Work Transition to work financial support Financial assistance to help cover initial costs of moving into employment (eg work clothes and equipment) or to cover the period until the person is paid by the employer.
+Transition to Work Grant In-work support (Financial) Financial assistance to help people with disruptions to employment or pay to ensure they can continue in employment and avoid returning to main benefit.
 Seasonal Work Assistance, In-work tax credit In-work support (Pastoral) Programmes that contact people once they are in work to see how things are progressing and to help with any issues that might arise.
-In-Work Support

-Туре Description Example interventions Childcare assistance Financial payments to low-income families to help cover the cost of childcare services.
-Flexible Childcare Assistance, Childcare Subsidy, OSCAR subsidy Incentive payments Payments to people who remain in employment for set periods (e.g. after 3, 6 and 12 months).
-In Work Payment, Work Bonus Vocational Services Externally contracted employment assistance to people with ill-health or disabilities.
+In-Work Support Childcare assistance Financial payments to low-income families to help cover the cost of childcare services.
+Flexible Childcare Assistance, Childcare Subsidy, OSCAR subsidy Incentive payments Payments to people who remain in employment for set periods (eg after 3, 6 and 12 months).
+In Work Payment, Work Bonus Vocational Services Contracted services to support disabled people to participate in employment or in their communities.
 Vocational Services Employment Youth Programmes Assistance targeted at teens (usually under the age of 18) to help them remain in education, training or employment.
 Youth Services Migrant assistance Assistance targeted at new migrants and refugees.
 Migrant Employment Assistance New Initiatives Locally developed initiatives that cannot be easily categorised.
 New Initiatives